Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: A Generalization: Hopf algebras from co--operads with multiplication

+There is no problem adding a unit.
+For the existence of a bi--algebraic co--unit in the free construction $\Coop^{nc}$ the existence of a co--operadic co--unit for $\Coop$ is sufficient.
+For the general case, things are more complicated and worked out in detail in this section.
+An upshot is that in the free construction the existence of a co--operadic co--unit is also necessary.

-The general construction gives a multiplication and a comultiplication which are compatible.
-What is missing for a bialgebra are the unit and counit.
-In this section, we will show that there is no problem in adding a unit and that the existence of a bialgebraic counit in the free case $\Coop^{nc}$ is equivalent to the existence of a cooperadic counit for $\Coop$.
-For the general case, the existence of a right cooperadic counit is a necessary condition and such a cooperadic counit determines a bialgebra counit uniquely if it exists.
-But, the unique candidate does not automatically work.
-We give several conditions that are necessary for this, treating the cases of left and right counits separately with care.
+In general, the existence of a right bi--algebra co--unit, is equivalent to the co--operad having a right co--unit, which extends to a multiplicative family.
+So that the existence of a right co--operadic co--unit is a necessary condition.
+As proven below, a co--operadic co--unit determines a unique candidate for a bi--algebra co--unit, which, however, does not automatically work in general; it does in the free construction.
+We give several conditions that are necessary for this, treating the cases of left and right co--units separately with care.

-The existence of a right bialgebra counit, is equivalent to the cooperad having a right counit, which extends to a multiplicative family.

-Having a left coalgebra counit for $\B$ fixes the structure of the associated graded as a quotient of the free construction on $Gr^1$ via the map of Corollary \ref{Grcor} and $\B$ is a deformation of this quotient, see Theorem \ref{defthm}.
+Having a left co--algebra co--unit for $\B$ fixes the structure of the associated graded as a quotient of the free construction on $Gr^1$ via the map of Corollary \ref{Grcor} and $\B$ is a deformation of this quotient, see Theorem \ref{defthm}.

-In the free case, we can show that having a bialgebra unit for $\B=\bigoplus_n\Coop^{nc}(n)$ is equivalent to having a cooperadic counit for the underlying $\Coop$.